Skip top navigation

 (Shown actual size)

-We supply perforated card for this purpose in the UK and EU, but there are other companies who provide similar products (see below).
-Notice that the cards include a 'quality of fit' measure.
+We supply perforated card for this purpose in the UK and EU, but there are other companies who provide similar products (try searching the web for "perforated card stock").
+Notice that the card templates include a 'quality of fit' measure.
 This allows participants to say how well an item fits within a group and significantly improves the quality of results.

 Sample Analyses